Treaty of Lutatius: Primary sources

 The main source for almost every aspect of the First Punic War is the historian Polybius (c.
-200–c.
-118 BC), a Greek sent to Rome in 167 BC as a hostage.
+200), a Greek sent to Rome in 167 BC as a hostage.
 His works include a now lost manual on military tactics, but he is known today for The Histories, written sometime after 146 BC, or about a century after the end of the war.
 Polybius's work is considered broadly objective and largely neutral as between Carthaginian and Roman points of view.

 Carthaginian written records were destroyed along with their capital, Carthage, in 146 BC and so Polybius's account of the First Punic War is based on several, now-lost, Greek and Latin sources.
 Only part of the first book of the forty comprising The Histories deals with the First Punic War.
 The accuracy of Polybius's account has been much debated over the past 150 years, but the modern consensus is to accept it largely at face value, and the details of the treaty in modern sources are almost entirely based on interpretations of Polybius's account.
 The modern historian Andrew Curry considers "Polybius turns out to [be] fairly reliable"; while Dexter Hoyos describes him as "a remarkably well-informed, industrious, and insightful historian".
 Other, later, histories of the war and the treaty that ended it exist, but in fragmentary or summary form.
 Modern historians usually also take into account the histories of Diodorus Siculus and Dio Cassius, and the 12th-century Byzantine chronicler Joannes Zonaras, who relied on much earlier sources, is also sometimes used.
 All, like Polybius, draw most of their information from even earlier, now lost, accounts.
 The classicist Adrian Goldsworthy states "Polybius' account is usually to be preferred when it differs with any of our other accounts".